AlexanderTsankov/20102_/README.md

-# TaskMaster - A Simple To-Do App
+# WeatherMaster - A Simple Weather App

-TaskMaster is a user-friendly, cross-platform to-do list application built with React Native.
-It helps you manage tasks effortlessly on both iOS and Android devices.
+WeatherMaster is a lightweight and cross-platform weather app built with React Native.
+It provides real-time weather updates and forecasts, making it easy to stay prepared for any weather conditions.

 ## Table of Contents